The Wake-Up Call

 Our Solution:

-• Maximized her Social Security by waiting until age 67, increasing her monthly benefit by $1,200
+• Maximized her Social Security by timing her claim strategically, increasing her monthly benefit by $1,200

 • Created a tax-smart savings plan that reduced her current taxes while growing her retirement fund

-• Moved her money from cash into smart investments that could keep up with inflation
+• Moved her money from cash into diversified investments that could keep up with inflation

-• Planned for healthcare costs with a Medicare strategy that saved her $3,500 annually
+• Planned for healthcare costs with a comprehensive Medicare strategy that saved her $3,500 annually

 The Results:

-“I thought I’d be teaching forever.
-Grove Financial gave me my freedom back!” – Linda R.
+"I thought I'd be teaching forever and worrying about money constantly.
+Grove Financial gave me my freedom back and the confidence to enjoy my golden years!" – Linda R., Retired Teacher

 Your Next Step: Get a Clear Picture of Where You Stand

-At Grove Financial Group Inc., we help people like you:
+At Grove Financial Group Inc., we help people like you take control of their retirement future, regardless of where they're starting from.

-• Calculate exactly how much you need for the retirement you want
+Calculate exactly how much you need for the retirement you want, including healthcare costs and inflation

-• Create a realistic plan to reach your goals (even if you’re starting late)
+Create a realistic, personalized plan to reach your goals (even if you're starting late)

-• Protect your savings from inflation, market downturns, and healthcare costs
+Protect your savings from inflation, market downturns, and unexpected healthcare expenses